projectatomic/atomic-site/source/docs/docker-building-images.md

 You should see both `fedora-httpd` and `fedora` listed.

 The administrator now has a new image that contains a Apache Web server.
 The adminstrator can build a Dockerfile based on that image and add the appropriate files.
 Given the relative path to a tarball of the site content, Docker automatically untars or unzips the files in a source tar or zip file into the target directory.
-Here is the Dockerfile:
+Create a simple index.html and add it to a tarball called `mysite.tar` in the current directory.

+Here is the Dockerfile to add the web site content to the new base image and launch Apache on port 80:

     FROM fedora-httpd
     MAINTAINER A D Ministator email: admin@corp.example.com